 Check temperatures and equipment

 Start with your refrigeration and freezers.
-This is where things go wrong most often and has the biggest impact.
+This is where problems develop most frequently and create the biggest impact.

 Walk-in cooler restaurant: